backtrace-labs/backtrace-morgue/README.md

 Capability can be any of:
  * symbol:post - Enable symbol uploads with the specified API token.
  * error:post  - Enable error and dump submission with the specified API token.
  * query:post  - Enable queries to be issued using the specified token.
+ * sync:post   - Allow for slower but more verbose submission.

 Multiple capabilities can be specified by using `--capability` multiple times or using a comma-separated list.